Orange tourism & sightseeing

-Although best known for its roman monuments, the town has other sites of interest so allow time to explore.
+Although best known and most visited for its Roman monuments, the town of Orange has other sites of interest including a cathedral so allow time to explore.

 Roman monuments in Orange, France

-The Arch has a height of about 22 meters and a width of 21 meters, with three arches (of which the Central is the largest).
+The Arch has a height of about 22 meters and a width of 21 meters, with three arches of which the Central Arch is the largest.
 It is located on the ancient Via Agrippa (the Roman trade route from Lyon to Arles) and features numerous ornate carvings relating to the history of the conquests of Augustus, the Roman supremacy over the gauls and also various religious symbols.

 Roman Theatre in Orange

-One of the best conserved Roman monuments in France is the Ancient Theatre in Orange.
+The Ancient Theatre in Orange is one of the best conserved Roman monuments in France.
 The Roman Theatre, at 37 meters high and over 100 metres long is in fact among the best preserved artefacts of the Ancient World.
 Also built in the Augustan period, it has almost perfect acoustics.
 The stage is in very good condition and very high, and only the original decorations have disappeared.
 The theatre can hold almost ten thousand spectators (opera performances are still held here).